Awards of Valor ceremony recognizes the efforts of exemplary first responders

 Willard accepted his award the same way he does his job, with gratitude and humility.

 “I want to say thank you to the National Liberty Museum award committee, Mayor Kenney and Fire Commissioner Thiel.
-I am humbled to be recognized by the committee and thanks so much,” he said simply.
+I am humbled to be recognized by the committee and thanks so much,” he said.

 “Receiving this award means a lot to me because it shows that the community and businesses in Overbrook Park look at me as a hero.
 It shows they really appreciated the time and effort I put in to keep the community and businesses safe,” White said.

 The officer must be doing something right in his district.
-He was nominated for the award by fifteen different community members and business owners.
+He was nominated for the award by 15 community members and business owners.

 White said winning the award was special but to know that many people recognized his efforts blew him away.